Mastercard/available-merchant-offers-reference-app/README.md

  - Open `\src\main\resources\application.properties` and set these parameters: [consumerKey, signingKeyFilePath, keyalias, keystorepassword].
 Replace 'stage' with 'sandbox' in the basepath parameter

 ## Running on IntelliJ IDE.
+- On IntelliJ IDEA:
+*File/New/Project From Version Control/*

- Open Maven window to generate dependencies: Click on *Lifecycle/Clean & Lifecycle/Install*
+- Open Maven window to generate dependencies: Click on *Lifecycle/Clean & Lifecycle/Install*
  Compile: *Lifecycle/clean & Lifecycle/compile*

- Run *AvailableOffersApplication.java*
+- Run *AvailableOffersApplication.java*

 This will start up your local server at port 8080

 Go to your browser: *localhost:8080/* and work through the application

 ## Running outside of IDE, from command line
-mvn package
+- mvn package

-java -jar target/AvailMerchantOffersReferenceImpl*
+- java -jar target/AvailMerchantOffersReferenceImpl*

 Go to your browser: *localhost:8080/* and work through the application